Beginner: Searching MAST using astroquery.mast#

 len(obsByRegion2)

-Sanity check: we expect that as the radius gets smaller, we get fewer results.
-In this case, only 15 results are returned.
+Consistency check: we expect that as the radius gets smaller, we will get fewer results.
+In this case, only 11 results are returned compared to 358 above.

-Let’s take a look at the results again, but let’s limit the columns that get displayed.
+Let’s take a look at the results again, this time limiting the displayed columns.

 # Let's limit the number of columns we see at once